-Prayer is another important part of our worship service at East Main.
+Prayer is another important part of our worship service at White Bluff.
 Prayer is a blessing from God and we take advantage of that great opportunity.
-The early church “continued steadfastly” in prayer as recorded in Acts 2:42 and so we pray in our worship assemblies at East Main.
+The early church “continued steadfastly” in prayer as recorded in Acts 2:42 and so we pray in our worship assemblies.

 We listen to a lesson from God’s word at our worship assemblies.
 In Acts 20:7, it is written that the apostle Paul spoke to the church on the first day of the week.
 We at White Bluff church of Christ know that the speaking of and study of God’s word is the heart of our faith.
 II Timothy 2:15 says “be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.”

 The Scriptures describe different people who work in the church.
 Every member in the body of Christ is a minister – a servant of God.